idaholab/moose/framework/doc/content/source/systems/LinearSystem.md

 arises from the spatial discretization of a linearized partial differential equation.
 Unlike [NonlinearSystem.md], where Newton's method is used, with a `LinearSystem` the user can customize how the system is linearized using objects that contribute to the system.
-The simples case is a Picard-style approach where coupling an nonlinear terms are linearized by evaluating with known solution states.
+The simplest case is a Picard-style approach where coupling an nonlinear terms are linearized by evaluating with known solution states.
 For better clarity an example is provided below.

 !alert note